-Iron is a metal in the d block with the symbol Fe.
-It is one of the most common elements forming the earth and has large amounts in the inner and outer core of the earth.
-It is the fourth most common element in the earth’s crust.
-Iron has oxidation states ranging from −2 to +8.
-Among these +2 and the +3 forms are the most common. +2 oxidation form of iron is known as ferrous and +3 form is known as ferric.
+Iron is a d block metal with the symbol Fe.
+It is one of the most common element forming the earth and is present in large amounts at the inner and outer core of the earth.
+Iron has oxidation states ranging from −2 to +8. +2 and the +3 forms are the most common among these. +2 oxidation form of iron is known as ferrous while +3 form is known as ferric.
 These ions are in the form of ionic crystals, which are formed with various anions.
-Iron is needed to biological systems for various purposes.
-For example in humans, ferrous is found as a chelating agent in hemoglobin.
-It is also important for the chlorophyll synthesis in plants.
-Hence, when there is a deficiency of this ion, biological systems show various diseases.
-Ferrous fumarate and ferrous sulfate are two ionic compounds, which can be given as ferrous supplements, to overcome iron deficiencies in living systems.
+Moreover, ferrous fumarate and ferrous sulfate are two ionic compounds we use as ferrous supplements to overcome iron deficiencies in living systems.

 Ferrous fumarate or iron(II) fumarate is the salt of fumaric acid.
-Molecular mass of this compound is C4H2FeO4, and it has a molar mass of 169.9.
+The chemical formula of this compound is C4H2FeO4, and it has a molar mass of 169.9 g/mol.
 Following is the structure of ferrous fumarate.

-Ferrous fumarate is a reddish orange powder.
-It is a good iron supplement.
-It has 32.87% of iron in one molecule.
-This is used to treat iron deficiency anemia.
-However, if it is taken in large amounts, side effects like drowsiness, severe nausea or stomach pain, vomiting, bloody diarrhea can result.
+Ferrous fumarate is a reddish-orange powder.
+It is very useful as an iron supplement.
+It has 32.87% of iron per molecule.
+This is important in treating iron-deficiency anaemia.
+However, if we take it in large amounts, there will be side effects like drowsiness, severe nausea or stomach pain, vomiting, bloody diarrhoea.

 What is Ferrous Sulfate?